vinsol-spree-contrib/spree_bank_transfer/README.md

 Spree Bank Transfer [![Code Climate](https://codeclimate.com/github/vinsol/spree_bank_transfer.png)](https://codeclimate.com/github/vinsol/spree_bank_transfer) [![Build Status](https://travis-ci.org/vinsol/spree_bank_transfer.png?branch=master)](https://travis-ci.org/vinsol/spree_bank_transfer)
 =================

-Spree Bank Transfer extension creates a new payment method in Spree.
-This payment method allows customers to pay by transferring money directly into merchant’s  bank account.
-It also allows admin to provide their Bank account's (Merchant Bank Account) details which will be displayed to customers while checkout, and they can use this information to make payment for their orders.
-This extension also facilitate admin to Activate/Deactivate Bank accounts.
+Spree Bank Transfer is an extension which allows adding a new payment method “Bank Transfer” to existing spree e-commerce store.
+With the help of this payment method customer can place an order online and pay by transferring money directly into merchant’s  Bank account.
+This extension allow merchants to provide their bank account(s) details which in turn is used by customers to order and pay using this method.
+This extension also facilitate admin to Activate/Deactivate attached Bank accounts.
+Admin can also filter orders on the basis of the available payment transaction reference numbers with this extension.

 Installation